-The Clean Air Act, 1993, introduced a range of regulations such as those which control smoke emissions and the height of new chimneys.
+The Clean Air Act, 1993, introduced a range of regulations to control smoke emissions and the height of new chimneys.

-- Burn at a rate of 45.4 kg or more an hour any other solid matter or
+- At a rate of 45.4 kg or more an hour any other solid matter, or

-- Burn at a rate equivalent to 366.4 kW or more any liquid or gaseous matter
+- At a rate equivalent to 366.4 kW or more any liquid or gaseous matter

 An application for chimney height approval must contain adequate information to enable the necessary calculations to be carried out.

-The local authority must consider an application for approval for chimney height for a furnace and give a written decision within 28 days of receipt, unless it is agreed in writing between us and the applicant that a longer period is allowed.
+We will consider the application and give a written decision within 28 days of receipt, unless it is agreed in writing that a longer period may be allowed.
 If we fail to deal with the application within this time period, then approval without qualification is given.

 For further information: